 On the flip side, the federal government significantly boosted unemployment benefits.
 The CARES Act provides an additional $600/week through the week of July 31, 2020.
-Another round of stimulus just passed for 2021 that will provide for another $600 stimulus check and enhanced unemployment benefits for another 12 weeks.
+And the latest $1.9 stimulus package that was passed in 1Q2021 provides for an extra $300/week in enhanced unemployment benefits until September 6, 2021.

-Before the CARES Act was passed, the typical maximum unemployment benefit duration was 26 weeks provided by the state.
+Before both acts were passed, the typical maximum unemployment benefit duration was 27 weeks provided by the state.

 Having millions of people out of work is terrible.
 However, the optimist would say millions of people are benefitting from enhanced unemployment benefits during a difficult time.